 What earnings are subject to SARS income tax?

 Income tax in South Africa includes individual and business income tax.
-Business or corporate income tax in South Africa is dealt with separately in our article here.
+Business or corporate income tax in South Africa is dealt with separately in our guide to these taxes.

 SARS income tax applies to the following type of earnings: